mohan-gupta/shell-protect-against-cyber-threats/README.md

 # [Protect Against Cyber Threats](https://machinehack.com/hackathons/shell_hackathon_to_protect_against_cyber_threats/overview)

+This repository contains the solution for the hackathon, using this approach I was able to achieve <b>2nd rank</b> in this hackathon.<br>
+Here is the [link](https://analyticsindiamag.com/from-data-defiance-to-cyber-resilience-the-winners-of-shells-cyber-threat-hackathon/) to my interview with [Analytics India Magazine](https://analyticsindiamag.com/).

 ## Problem Statement
 <p>Can you construct a next-gen model, capable of detecting code that is present in a body of text?
 Be part of a mission to enhance the security and resilience of web applications. </p>